RK-200/CS32-MP-Test-Repo/dynamic-array/DETAILS.md

 ![dynamic_array_rationale](https://github.com/user-attachments/assets/56b97669-ce63-4ff4-9d7c-5a6c80c4a811)

 ## 5. Capacity halving, pop_left(*l*), and pop_right(*l*)
 The array halves in capacity whenever `pop()` is called on an array whose size is equal to a third of its capacity.
-As explained in section 1, the system has hysteresis in that the array does not halve when it goes below half capacity.
+As mentioned in section 1, the system has hysteresis in that the array does not halve when it goes below half capacity.
 This is to avoid inefficient behaviour where the array frequently doubles and halves in size when performing operations near half capacity.

 The following figure illustrates this inefficient behaviour.
 ![dynamic_array_hysteresis_v2](https://github.com/user-attachments/assets/d0ae68d4-c53e-4937-bf50-7e4ca2cfdcd1)